SpaceX Will Launch Secretive X-37B Spaceplane's Next Mission

 More like "vote of cutting corners".
 Aka "you're cheaper, I'm insured, fire it up for all I care".

+Indeed.
+And I'm sure they have quite a bit of money wrapped up in the X-37B.

 Whats experimental and secretive about it?
-(Score:2)
+(Score:3)

 The USA managed to build and launch an airliner sized crewed reusable spaceplane called the shuttle in the 1970s.
 I'd love to know whats so cutting edge about the X35 that they're trying to keep this midget version of the shuttle secret.
 Warp engines?
 Dilithium crystals?
 Or just too embarresed to show that space technology has barely advanced in 40 years?